Beliavsky/Fortran-code-on-GitHub/README.md

 [GrowClust](https://github.com/dttrugman/GrowClust): program for the relative relocation of earthquake hypocenters based on waveform cross-correlation data, by dttrugman and sean0921

+[Halfspace deformation (hdef)](https://github.com/mherman09/Hdef): forward calculation of displacements, strains, and stresses in an elastic half-space.
+The sources are fault slip models, using the solutions derived in Okada (1992) and in Meade (2007).

 [HOS-ocean](https://github.com/LHEEA/HOS-ocean): High-Order Spectral method for oceanic simulations, by gducrozet and Gjacquenot

 [ICM_Hydro](https://github.com/CPRA-MP/ICM_Hydro): code corresponding to paper "Ecohydrology component of Louisiana’s 2012 Coastal Master Plan: mass-balance compartment model"